ATLas278/mask_detection/README.md

 * *Matplotlib*

 # **Motivations**
 The vaccines are rolling out, making the world a little bit safer than it was yesterday.
 A problem is that not everyone has gotten their vaccine, whether they have access to it or not.
-With hope of the world coming back to normal, it is time to be mor eproactive than ever before. <br>
+With hope of the world coming back to normal, it is time to be more proactive than ever before. <br>

 Since social distancing and wearing a mask are the only monitored ways to avoid the infection until vaccinations become accessible for all, protocol detection is a big factor for us to gain insight in people's response to Covid-19.<br>

+I'll walk you through the steps of my face mask classifier where I label 2 categories, "with_mask" and "without_mask", followed by loading the classifier into my facial detector, to detect masks worn in real time.

 #### **Disclaimer and Practical Applications**
 > This model is absolutley not intended as an authoritarian approach to solving the pandemic, but provides more perspective on people's individual protocal during the pandemic through precise statistics pulled from real-time monitoring.
 Look at it as pulling sentiment analysis data from first-hand human interaction, instead of through a survey, social media platform, or engagement/rating system.<br>